How is Consumerist Culture Represented in Hyperrealism?

 Safety Blanket - Tom Martin

-"Safety Blanket II" by Tom Martin - Acrylic on panel, 105 x 140cm
+Tom Martin - "Safety Blanket II" acrylic on panel, 105 x 140 cm

 Martin has also produced work that plays on the old adage ‘money makes the world go round’.
 Of course, scientifically money does not make the world go round, but it is the energy that keeps the worlds of finance and commerce running – worlds that have become so vital to modern day society.

-By covering a globe in currency, Martin acknowledges that money is absolutely fundamental to the continuation of consumerism.
+By covering a globe in currency, Tom Martin acknowledges that money is absolutely fundamental to the continuation of consumerism.
 It also suggests that society has become detached from the natural and scientific splendour of the world, instead becoming more connected with material values.

 Makes the World Go Round V- Tom Martin